Introduction to the Delivery API

-The built-in Page Model API provides an intuitive REST API endpoint for SPAs, ensuring seamless integration with the HST delivery tier and the Experience manager.
+The built-in Delivery API (formerly Page Model API) provides an intuitive REST API endpoint for SPAs, ensuring seamless integration with the HST delivery tier and the Experience manager.

-Bloomreach Experience Manager 14.x currently provides two different versions of the Page Model API, 0.9 and 1.0, which are significantly different in their JSON response format.
+Bloomreach Experience Manager 14.x currently provides two different versions of the Delivery API, 0.9 and 1.0, which are significantly different in their JSON response format.

-For backward compatibility, the default Page Model API version is 0.9 in all Bloomreach Experience Manager 14.x releases.
+For backward compatibility, the default Delivery API version is 0.9 in all Bloomreach Experience Manager 14.x releases.

 Because of significant differences between versions 0.9 and 1.0, each version is documented on it own separate page: